lee0c/lee0c.github.io/_posts/2024-03-23-oppositional-sexism.md

     alt: "Image unrelated to post.
 A mama sheep with two babies curled up next to her in a grassy field."
 ---

-This is in response to an F.D.
-Signifier video, [How to get RICH off weak men!](https://www.youtube.com/watch?v=1QNjwM2a87g) (go follow him!).
+This is in response to an F.D Signifier video, [How to get RICH off weak men!](https://www.youtube.com/watch?v=1QNjwM2a87g) (go follow him!).
 It is written as a response video and the script has not been changed to fit this format.

 As much as it's a response video, I think the content should also stand on its own.